-- is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children (National Standard 1: Suitable person) - understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children (National Standard 2: Organisation) - has a sound awareness of the records to be kept and the importance of these.
-(National Standard 14: Documentation) Improvements since the last inspection At the last inspection a recommendation was raised for the childminder to continue to develop the parents welcome pack by the addition of policies and procedures for all the standards.
-This has now been put into place.
+is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children (National Standard 1: Suitable person) understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children (National Standard 2: Organisation) has a sound awareness of the records to be kept and the importance of these.
+(National Standard 14: Documentation) Improvements since the last inspection Since the last inspection, the childminder has developed knowledge and understanding of child protection issues and extended the range of resources reflecting diversity.
 Complaints since the last inspection Since the last inspection there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.
 The provider is required to keep a record of complaints made by parents, which they can see on request.
 The complaints record may contain complaints other than those made to Ofsted.
 THE QUALITY AND STANDARDS OF THE CARE On the basis of the evidence collected on this inspection: